-Following clarifications, the Committee may determine that a firm's proposal is so lacking in technical merit or cost reasonableness as to render it non-competitive in comparison of the other proposals.
+Following clarifications, the Committee may determine that a firm's proposal is so lacking in technical merit or cost reasonableness that if may render it non-competitive in comparison of the other proposals.
 Such proposals shall be determined to be outside the competitive range and excluded from further consideration.